-Most affiliate marketers use a link cloaking plugin like ThirstyAffiliates.
+Most affiliate marketers use a link-cloaking plugin like ThirstyAffiliates.
 This allows you to create shorter affiliate links and manage all your links inside WordPress.
-For example, https://www.example.com/refer/awesomeproduct/.
+For example,

 MonsterInsights makes it easy to set up affiliate link tracking in WordPress.

 Simply go to Insights » Settings and switch to the ‘Publisher’ tab.
-From here, you can add your affiliate link prefix to start tracking.
+From here, you can add your affiliate link’s unique path to start tracking.

-Within few hours, you will be able to see your affiliate link performance in your Publisher reports located under Insights » Reports menu in WordPress.
+Within a few hours, you will be able to see your affiliate link performance in your Publisher reports located under the Insights » Reports menu in WordPress.

 Tracking Outbound Links in WordPress

-Outbound links are the links pointing to external websites.
-These could also be uncloaked affiliate links, links to your partner websites, or other websites owned by you.
+Outbound links are links pointing to external websites.
+These could also be uncloaked affiliate links, links to your partner websites, or other websites you own.

 Pro tip: If you see that you’re sending a lot of clicks to an external website, then you should contact them to work out a strategic partnership.
 This can be a sponsorship, cross-promotion, affiliate partnership, etc.